civican/legisinfo/42-1/bills/C-45/bill_text.md

     a statement that if the accused pays the amount within the period set out in the ticket,

-    a conviction will be entered against the accused but the judicial record of the accused in respect of the offence will be kept separate and apart from other judicial records **and will not be used for any purpose that would identify the accused as a person dealt with under this Act**, and
+    a conviction will be entered against the accused but the judicial record of the accused in respect of the offence will be kept separate and apart from other judicial records and will not be used for any purpose that would identify the accused as a person dealt with under this Act, and

     if cannabis has been seized in relation to the offence, the cannabis will be forfeited to Her Majesty;